 How AP Automates Earnings Stories

 The Associated Press, working with Automated Insights and Zacks Investment Research, uses automation technology to write earnings stories.
 Previously, AP’s reporters wrote such stories.
-AP now produces more than 3,750 quartlery earnings stories for US and Canadian companies, well over ten times the number that AP reporters and editors produced manually.
+AP now produces nearly 4,300 quartlery earnings stories for US and Canadian companies, over 14 times the number that AP reporters and editors produced manually.

 Every story starts with data.
 Zacks Investment Research provides corporate financial results and Wall Street estimates for measures such as earnings per share, net income and revenue.
 AP staffers contribute data including business descriptions.